django-cms/django-cms/docs/introduction/06-toolbar.rst

                 url=admin_reverse('polls_poll_changelist'),
                 )

-After refreshing the page to load the changes, you can now add see the list of polls directly from the menu.
+After refreshing the page to load the changes, you can now see the list of polls directly from the menu.

 Also useful would be an option to create new polls.
 We'll use a modal window for this, invoked with